-- A word processing software (Word works great)
+- A word processing software (Microsoft Word works great)

-- A dictionary for any medical terms you don’t understand.
+- A medical dictionary for any medical terms you don’t understand

 How much money can you make as a medical transcriptionist?

-Note that medical transcription jobs from home usually differ and you’re more likely to get paid based on production.
+Note that medical transcription jobs from home differ widely and that you’re more likely to get paid based on production.
 This means that the more you work, the more chances you have of making more money.

-It is no secret that technology has taken over most industries and is slowly transforming the world of transcription as well.
+It is no secret that technology has taken over most industries and is slowly transforming the transcription industry as well.

-You’ll find a spike in the number of speech-to-text software but that doesn’t really mean that medical transcription jobs aren’t in demand anymore.
+The number of speech-to-text software has increased in the past few years but that doesn’t mean that medical transcription jobs aren’t in demand anymore.